 The Clarkston High School Counseling Department offers the service of college counseling as a resource to investigate appropriate college options with students and their families.
 It is our ambition to remain realistic and supportive of the students interests and goals for post-high school planning.

 Each fall, many college admissions representatives visit CHS to hold informational sessions with our students.
 Many topics are covered in these sessions, including admissions requirements, majors offered, financial aid and scholarships, athletics, campus life, etc. This is a great opportunity for students to speak with admissions representatives and ask questions pertinent to their interests.
 We are hoeful that we will be able to hold these informational sessions virtually with out college reps this fall.
 Once more information becomes available about this, you wil be able to click on the blue box to the right to sign up directly for the sessions that you are interested in attending.
 Please note, while we are in a distance learning model, it is our goal to schedule these sessions on Wednesdays or during lunch hour to avoid students missing class.
-In the event that we have to schedule a session during class time, just like if we were in school in person, a maximum of 3 sessions will be counted as excused absences; after 3 sessions students will start to accrue absences, so choose your sessions wisely!
+In the event that we have to schedule a session during class time, just like if we were in school in person, a maximum of 3 sessions will be counted as excused absences from class; after 3 sessions students will start to accrue absences, so choose your sessions wisely!

 CHS counselors will provide college information at grade appropriate intervals with students regarding standardized testing, college applications and admissions procedures, college athletic eligibility, and financial aid information through a variety of channels including, but not limited to, group presentations, evening programs, individual student & parent meetings, and the Post-High School Planning Unit/Workbook that is completed in 11th grade ELA courses.